pypi/warehouse/README.rst

 Testing
 ----------

 Help on how to test your code can be found in the `running tests and linters section`_ in the documentation.
 For cross browser testing, we use an open source account from `BrowserStack`_.
 If your pull request makes any change to the user interface, it will need to be tested to confirm it works in our `supported browsers`_.

+|BrowserStackImg|_

 Code of Conduct
 ---------------